 Section three of the bill will allow nurse practitioners and clinical nurse specialists to certify and recertify patients in nursing homes.
 As geriatrics is a major area of the shortage, this provision would make far more attractive the nursing practice in nursing homes.
-Allowing nurses to certify the need for care, and paying them for that service, will provide nurses with another attractive cal education pass-through.
+Allowing nurses to certify the need for care, and paying them for that service, will provide nurses with another attractive career option.

-Section one of S. 1765 envisions the expansion of graduate medi-
+Section one of S. 1765 envisions the expansion of graduate medical education pass-through.